Eunice-Kamore/Eunice-Kamore/README.md

 # Welcome to my GitHub.
 I'm Eunice!
-I have a Bachelor's of Science degree in Computer Science and a strong passion for Tech Support and Cybersecurity.
+I have a Bachelor's of Science degree in Computer Science and a strong passion for Tech Support and Cloud Computing.

 ## Objective
 I have opened this GitHub page primarily to showcase a range of projects that highlight my technical skills in various areas.
 I have utilized industry standard tools and approaches to simulate real-world problem-solving in IT Support.